rtseuztz/rtseuztz.github.io/_posts/2025-03-03-ResumeCreator.markdown

 ![User Signup](/assets/videos/CreateAccount.gif)

-Resume Creator features a **custom-built authentication system** with enterprise-grade security:
+Rezumake features a **custom-built authentication system** with enterprise-grade security:

 - **Encrypted Data Storage**: All user personal information is encrypted in the database
 - **Phone Verification**: Integrated with Twilio for SMS verification